-Restricted F Restricted Funds
+Restricted Restricted Funds

-2022 2021
+2023 2022

 \$ \$

 At beginning of financial year - -

-Grant received (Note 13) 6,300 -
+Grant received (Note 13) 49,625 6,300

-Governance costs (Note 17) (6,300)
+Other expenditure (Note 18) (49,625) (6,300)

-At end of financial year -
+At end of financial year

-Transformation Support Scheme ("TSS") provide co-funding support to Social Service Agencies ("SSAs") to recruit manpower for capability-building projects leading to organisational transformation.
+Transformation Support Scheme ("TSS") provides co-funding support to Social Service Agencies ("SSAs") to recruit manpower for capability-building projects leading to organisational transformation.
 SSA may apply for funding for up to 4 new headcounts to support transformation projects for up to 2 years, depending on the scope of work required in strengthening corporate capabilities and building organisational resilience in the short term, while facilitating organisational transformation in the mid to longer term.